Enhanced Lidov-Kozai migration and the formation of the transiting giant planet WD1856+534b: Main Caveats and Uncertainties

-The observed configuration of WD\,1856+534\,b is improbable: the planet only obscures half of the WD in transit despite having $\sim 10$ times its radius \citep{Vanderburg+2020}.
-The probability of observing such `grazing' transits is $\sim R_{0}/a_{1,{\rm obs}} = 0.2\%$ (for $a_{1,{\rm obs}} = 0.02 \AU$ and WD radius $R_{0} \approx \RE$), whilst the probability of a `full' transit is $\sim \RJ / a_{\rm 1,obs} = 2\%$.
-Hence, the detection of WD\,1856+534\,b with a `grazing' transit suggests there should be $\sim 10$ times as many systems where the WD is completely blocked.
-Given that TESS has observed $\sim 1700$ isolated WDs thus far \citep{Vanderburg+2020}, this further implies that short-period giant planets could orbit $\sim 30 \%$ of them (although this inference is based on a single observation and therefore highly uncertain).
-Such an abundance seemingly defies the difficulties of all flavours of HEM discussed above and motivates further study.
+The observed configuration of WD\,1856\,b is improbable: the planet only obscures half of the WD in transit despite having $\sim 10$ times its radius \citep{Vanderburg+2020}.
+The probability of observing such `grazing' transits is $\sim R_{0}/a_{1,{\rm obs}} = 0.2\%$ (for $a_{1,{\rm obs}} = 0.02 \AU$ and WD radius $R_{0} \approx \RE$) whilst the probability of a `full' transit is $\sim \RJ / a_{\rm 1,obs} = 2\%$.
+Hence, the detection of WD\,1856\,b with a `grazing' transit suggests there could be $\sim 10$ times as many systems where the WD is completely blocked.
+However, no other transit of a WD by a giant planet has been detected by TESS thus far, suggesting that the transit geometry of WD\,1856\,b is ``lucky'' (A.~Vanderburg, private communication).
+Given that TESS has observed $\sim 1700$ isolated WDs thus far \citep{Vanderburg+2020}, this would imply that short-period giant planets could orbit $\sim 2$--$3 \%$ of them.
+This agrees with the $2 \sigma$ upper limit obtained from the WD sample observed by {\it Kepler}/K2 \citep{vSvE2018} but is somewhat higher than that from Pan-STARRS \citep{Fulton+2014}.
+The discovery of additional planets transiting WDs will eventually allow an assessment of whether this population can be attributed to HEM alone.